September is Gynecologic Cancers Awareness Month

 There are two main types of vaginal cancer: squamous cell carcinoma, which forms from cells that line the inside of the vagina, and adenocarcinoma, which forms in the glands that secrete mucus.
 Squamous cell carcinoma is more common and typically spreads slowly, but adenocarcinoma is more likely to spread to the lungs and lymph nodes.

 Risk factors for vaginal cancer include infection with HPV and having had a hysterectomy for benign or cancerous tumors.
 A rare type of adenocarcinoma is linked to being exposed to diethylstilbestrol (DES) before birth.
-Adenocarcinomas that aren’t linked with being exposed to DES are most common in women after menopause.
+Adenocarcinomas that aren’t linked with DES exposure are most common in women after menopause.

 Vulvar Cancer